renuo/applications-setup-guide/create_git_repository.md

 * Should have `[project-name]` as a name
 * Should be private (unless you are creating an OpenSource project)

-Use the command `hub create -p renuo/[project-name]` to create the repo and add it to the origin of the current folder.
+Use the command `gh repo create renuo/[project-name]` to create the repo and add it to the origin of the current folder.

 ## Public repos need a license